SimplyProgrammer/Simple-Universal-Fan-Controller/README.md

 - `elbow`: quieter <50, louder above it.

 Feel free to create your own sensors as well as fan curves.
-Its general good practice for the custom ones to be dot files, so they are distinguished.
+Its general good practice for the custom ones to be dot files, so they are distinguished.\\
+All of this makes the script equivalent or even superior to what your motherboard UEFI allows.

 ## Safety Notes